Great Artesian Basin bore on Bollards Lagoon Station in the Australia Corner Country

 Whether on a rural property or in a small service town, people are bonded to country and community as one.
 They have roots deeply imbedded in history and endeavour which leads to the security of “belonging”.
 In the city, many folk are simply passing through “root-less”.

 Whether through the “vision splendid” or farming struggles, adverse weather events or enterprising abundance, family life in the country revolves around a connection to nature, a practical awareness and dependence on conservation.
-Any neglect carries a direct personal impact.
+Any neglect carries a direct personal and economic impact.

-Country folk draw energy and spirit from every dawning sunrise and setting glow, embracing a broad sensory experience without the intrusion of high rise structures or distractions.
+Country folk draw energy and spirit from every dawning sunrise and setting glow, embracing a broad sensory experience, without the intrusion of high rise structures or distractions.

 They respond to a peculiar set of daily challenges city folk take for granted or are unfamiliar with, often challenges impossible by city standards.